-Some of those were: Newburyport.com (with 113 further shares), Amesbury Squawks (with extra kudos going to Amesbury Industrial who supplied the paint), Newburyport Commons (19 more shares), PI Surfcasters, The Coastal Lifestyle, Re/MAX Realtors, The Plum Island life, The Cunningham Farmhouse and Joppa Newburport MA.
+Some of those were: Newburyport.com (+113 shares), Amesbury Squawks (with extra kudos going to Amesbury Industrial who supplied the paint), Newburyport Commons (19 more shares), PI Surfcasters, The Coastal Lifestyle, Re/MAX Realtors, The Plum Island life, The Cunningham Farmhouse and Joppa Newburport MA.

 So wonderful to see all this love and interest!!
-If you want to stay up on the progress of the Pink House or help in some way when the time comes, please join our two FB pages Support The Pink House and Save The Pink House Discussion Group.
-You can also sign up to volunteer when we need help right here on this website under the CONTACT tab.
+If you want to stay up on the progress of The Pink House or help in some way when the need arises, please join our two FB pages Support The Pink House and Save The Pink House Discussion Group.
+You can also sign up to volunteer right here on our website under the CONTACT tab.

 Here's that Facebook Post!

-In fact, several times a year, STPH asks for certain things to keep the house secure through Nor'Easters and winter months, spring greening and summer tourist season.
-As part of her pre-winter upkeep we asked that the skirt running around the front 3/4 of TPH (most of which is actually an external, but enclosed porch) be replaced or repaired and painted.
-We asked that the front porch windows be painted as well and that they fix the half-up, half down shades to be consistent.
-We hope this will spruce her up a little - and that big vine that in 2017 we requested be cut at the base (to die rather than rip it off her clapboard) is dry enough to come off without doing damage.
+In fact, several times a year, STPH asks for basic things to keep the house secure through Nor'Easters and winter months, and vegetation overgrowth.
+This year, part of its pre-winter upkeep we asked that the skirt running around the front 3/4 of TPH (most of which is actually an external, but enclosed porch) be replaced or repaired and painted.
+We asked that the front porch windows be painted as well so the wood can hang in there a little longer - and that they simply make the half-up, half down shades consistent.
+We hope this will spruce the house up just a little.

 This fall, we discussed a variety of items to be done both internally and externally by the Refuge - and it IS being done.
-We're thrilled to have increased maintenance and upkeep on behalf of the community, and this progress is accomplished at our closed meetings with the Refuge + local, state and federal officials and organizations.
+We're thrilled to have increased maintenance and upkeep on behalf of the community.
+This progress is accomplished at our closed meetings with the Refuge + local, state and federal officials and stakeholders.
 Read more on our blog at SupportthePinkHouse.com.